987839088534212

 • Mental health crises

-Last night was incredibly busy and the night crew looks pretty beat.
+You get to work and find that last night was incredibly busy and the night crew is looking pretty beat.
 You take a look at the report from the night nurse before heading to your assigned zone to make sure it is ready for the day.
 Once you finish restocking supplies, it’s time to wait for your first patient.

 Your hours are filled with caring for patients, charting, and keeping your rooms in good order.

-By the time 5:30 p.m. rolls around, you are exhausted and ready to go home.
-You take one more lap around your zone and let your current patients know that you are heading out for the night but that they will be in great hands with the overnight crew.
-After turning in your report to the night nurse, it is finally time to head home.
+By the time the end of your shift rolls around, you are exhausted and ready to go home.
+You take one more lap around your zone and let your current patients know you are heading out for the night but they will be in great hands with the overnight crew.
+After turning in your report to the night nurse, it is finally time to leave.

 What Are the Benefits of Being an ER Nurse?

-Being an ER nurse doesn’t just sound hard—it is hard.
-But there are some amazing benefits of being an ER nurse.
+Being an ER nurse doesn’t just sound hard — it is hard.
+However, there are some amazing benefits to being an ER nurse.

 Meaningful Work

-ER nurses are with people at their worst moments.
-They get the opportunity to save lives and support the people who need compassion the most.
+ER nurses help patients during their worst moments.
+They get to save lives and support the people who need compassion the most.

-Whether they are caring for a child who just broke their first bone or prepping someone for emergency surgery, ER nurses can leave every shift knowing that their job matters immensely.
+Whether they are caring for a child who just broke their first bone or preparing someone for emergency surgery, ER nurses can leave every shift knowing their job matters immensely.

 You’re a Part of a Team